bf2799/GroupMealSignups/README.md

    e.
 In Group Meal Creation Form, copy URL from after "/forms/d" to "edit" (not inclusive)
    f.
 On Line 30 in script file, paste inside single quotes
    g.
 In Calendar, open Settings and Sharing.
 Scroll down to "Calendar ID" and copy
    h.
-On Line 11 in script file, paste after first single quote before @
+On Line 11 in script file, paste inside single quotes
    i.
 Save script file
    j.
 Hover over Run -> Run Function.
 Scroll toward the bottom and click on "printMealOptionsID"
    k.
 Click on View -> Logs.
 Copy the number after the ID
    l.
 On Line 134 in script file, paste inside parentheses after "getItemsByID"
 15. Specify email reminders
    a.
 On Line 8 in script file, type organization name inside single quotes (replace None)
    b.
-Open Group Signup Form.
+Open Group Meal Signup Form.
 Click on "Preview" (eye).
 Copy whole URL
    c.
 On Line 276 in script file, paste URL to replace series of underscores
    d.
 On Line 651 and 863 in script file, paste URL to replace first series of underscores
    e.
 On Lines 341 and 362 in script file, replace first underscores with primary meal location